-An Old Michigan Mining Town That You WISH Was a Ghost Town!
+An Old Michigan Mining Town That SHOULD Be a Ghost Town

 Up in the Upper Peninsula is the town of Rockland, in Ontonagon County.